2009 Multicultural Professional Development Conference

 University Career Services: Diversity Digest

-Opportunities sent out biweekly via this listserv are designed to attract students from diverse backgrounds, bilingual students, cultural studies majors and those with an interest in social justice into fields or organizations where they are underrepresented or are needed to serve a particular community.
-These updates include diversity-related career events around Grounds, as well as, internships, leadership programs, and scholarships sponsored by employers.
+This biweekly newsletter promotes opportunities where companies/organizations are seeking applicants from diverse backgrounds including bilingual students, cultural studies majors or those interested in fields or organizations where they are underrepresented or needed to serve a particular community.
+These updates include diversity-related career events happening on Grounds, opportunities like student groups or community events where you can gain experience, as well as, internships, leadership programs, and scholarships sponsored by employers.

-If you would like subscribe to the Diversity Digest, please complete the following steps:
+If you would like to subscribe to the Diversity Digest, please complete the following steps:

 1) Create or log into your CAVLink account